Ellison Provincial Park

 Construction in September and October

 Ellison Provincial Park will be undergoing construction to increase accessibility and update campsite amenities.
-Construction activity in the park is expected through September and October.
+The campground remains open but construction activities will occur within rotating closed sections of the park through September and October.

 About This Park

 The park’s natural attractions, combined with the dry, sunny Okanagan climate provide many recreational opportunities from spring through fall.
 Hiking trails along the scenic headlands are steep and require care and attention.

 Established Date: May 1, 1962

 All dates are subject to change without notice

 |Opening and Closing Campground Dates: (campground is accessible but may not offer full services such as water, security, etc.)||April 7 – October 9

 (gate is closed during off-season)